stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 Further using multiple tube identifiers within one 5-tuple also raises some protocol design questions: Can one packet belong to multiple tubes?
-Do all packets in a flive-tuple flow have to belong to one tube?
+Do all packets in a five-tuple flow have to belong to one tube?
 Can/Must the backward flow have the same tube ID or a different one?
 Especially at connection start-up, depending on the semantics of the overlying transport protocol, there likely might be only one packet to start multiple streams/tubes.
 Can this start message signal multiple